Rest Periods & Wage Guidelines

 Timesheets and Paychecks

 Students must sign in and out to record their daily hours worked.
 You must sign in at the start of your shift and sign out at the end.
 If you leave work to go to class, you must sign out.
 If your supervisor does not provide a sign in timesheet to you, contact Student Employment Services immediately.
-All hours must be verifiable and properly documented to be approved for payment.
+All hours must be verifiable, properly documented and authorized by your Supervisor to be approved for payment.
 Paychecks are issued bi-weekly on Fridays.
-Paychecks are mailed to your address that is on file with Human Resources.
 You must update your address with Human Resources, in addition to WISER.

 If you are working on-campus, your name will appear on the department's student timesheet.
 Each week, you and your supervisor are responsible for reporting your daily hours to the department's payroll coordinator.
 The payroll coordinator will input the hours online to the Human Resources Direct Payroll system.
 Follow your department's deadline to submit your timesheets for timely payments.